woctezuma/playing-with-simpleitk/README.md

 -   Follow instructions for the folder structure of data, as [detailed for nnU-Net](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).

 ### Train nnU-Net

--   Connect to a session of [Google Colaboratory](https://colab.research.google.com/)

 -   Run the [`playing_with_pytorch.ipynb`][playing_with_pytorch] notebook.
 [![Open In Colab][colab-badge]][playing_with_pytorch]